Do you still have chronic symptoms? Have you tried Acupuncture and Dietary change?

 - digestive symptoms such as constipation, diarrhea, stomach pain

 - chronic fatigue, loss of appetite

 - increasing the number of medications

 About Koki Kawanami

-Koki Kawanami serves Acupuncture treatment around Yokohama city in Japan.
+Koki Kawanami serves Acupuncture treatment around Shinjuku in Japan.
 Koki specializes in Traditional Japanese Acupuncture from Japan.